reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 }
 ```

 If the data in your store is mutable, your `getSnapshot` function should return an immutable snapshot of it.
-This means it *does* need to create new objects, but it shouldn't do this for every single call.
+This means it *does* need to create new objects, but not for every single call.
 Instead, it should cache the last calculated snapshot, and return a new object only if the data in the store has changed.
-If it has not changed, you should return the cached object.
 How you determine whether the data in your store has changed is specific to the store you're using.

 <DeepDive>

-#### Why does React re-render even if the values of your object have not changed? {/*a*/}
+#### Why does React re-render even if the values of your object have not changed? {/*why-does-react-re-render-even-if-the-values-of-your-object-have-not-changed*/}

 JavaScript has a syntax called [object literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), which are key-value pairs enclosed in curly braces (`{}`).
 This syntax creates a new object.

-However, when comparing objects, JavaScript only checks if the two objects are the same object, not if their *contents* are equal.
-Because the object literal syntax creates a new object, comparing two objects created with the object literal syntax always gives `false`, even when the values are the same.
+When comparing objects, JavaScript only checks if the two objects are the same object, not if their *contents* are equal.
+Since the object literal syntax creates a new object, comparing two objects created with the object literal syntax always gives `false`, even when the values are the same.
 For example:

 ```js
 object1 = {